endamccarthy/Project1-Books/README.md

 ### Enda McCarthy
 #### Web Programming with Python and JavaScript

+This is a book review website.
+Users can register an account, search books from a database and leave reviews.

 I set this project up using blueprints.
 The 3 blueprints I used are main, users and errors.
 - In the main directory are the routes for the home page, book page, contact page and the API request page.
 The forms for searching books and reviewing books are also here.